Vyral/kristy-moore-recruiting/_posts/2018-09-06-a-step-by-step-guide-on-converting-property-inquiry-leads.md

 {% include youtube.html %}

-<p style="text-align: center;">*Today, I’d like to guide you through the process of converting property inquiry leads.
-Let’s take a look at what this involves.&nbsp;*</p>
+<center>*Today, I’d like to guide you through the process of converting property inquiry leads.
+Let’s take a look at what this involves.&nbsp;*</center>

 Agents often ask me about converting property inquiry leads, like those from Zillow, and today I’d like to provide some insight into this question.&nbsp;